simon-anders/htseq/doc/overview.rst

 * :ref:`tour`

   The Tour shows you how to get started.
-It explains how to install HTSeq, and then demonstrates typical analysis steps with explicite examples.
+It explains how to install HTSeq, and then demonstrates typical analysis steps with explicit examples.
 Read this first, and then see the Reference for details.

 * Reference documentation